-As our number of baby grands hits 13
+As our score of grands hits 13

 I've some Omi imaginings to share